tsamouridis/Uni-Tracker/README.md

 # What to do next
 * Create a menu bar to edit the application's information and style
-* Delete a course when user wants to
+* Enable user to delete a course when desired
-* statistics for all the courses together
+* statistics for all the courses together - not per semester only

 # Author
 [Thanasis Tsamouridis](https://github.com/tsamouridis)